royemosby/royemosby/README.md

 # About Me

 I am a full-stack software engineer specializing in Ruby, PHP, JavaScript, and all the fun tie-ins in between.
-Looking for work so if you know anyone hiring, pretty please redirect them to my LinkedIn.

 The human in me: I'm a fan of flat caps, cast iron cooking, and my 2 cats.